MeritMap01/meritcode/README.md

-## meritApp: Build Your Resume
+## meritcode: Build Your Resume

-**meritApp** is a powerful resume builder designed to help you create professional and impactful resumes.
+**meritcode** is a powerful resume builder designed to help you create professional and impactful resumes.

 ### Getting Started